 EPAOs should work with the educational establishment to ensure that they both understand the requirements as set out in the apprenticeship standard.
 Some EPAOs may also engage with the relevant professional body, whose members may be invited to assist with the creation of the assessments or to serve as assessors.
 Unless explicitly stated in the apprenticeship standard, involvement from a professional body does not imply that the apprentice will obtain a class of membership upon completion.

 At this time, CIAT has taken the decision to work with external end-point assessment organisations.
 Reasons for this decision are as follows:

 - Several changes would have to be made to the Institute's current qualifying process in order to fulfil the requirements set by the Institute for Apprenticeships and Technical Education.

 - The work required to become an approved end-point assessment organisation and to gain Ofqual recognition is very resource intensive.
 A considerable investment would be required in order to develop the infrastructure needed to develop and administer the end-point assessment.

-- The above investment would take away from other vital services the Institute provides to its members, working within its set annual budget.
+- The above investment would take away from other vital services the Institute provides to its members and affiliates, working within its set annual budget.

-Our members have been recommended to assist with the development of assessments or to be assessors.
-CIAT will advertise the opportunities to become an assessor through AT Weekly or send direct emails to its members regularly.
+Our members and affiliates have been recommended to assist with the development of assessments or to be assessors.
+CIAT will advertise the opportunities to become an assessor through AT Weekly or send direct emails to its members and affiliates regularly.